Careers360 Logo

 Reporting to the collegesFirst week of August, 2026

-Subsequent rounds being continued for MAH Counselling 2026First week of August, 2026
+Subsequent rounds will continue for MAH Counselling 2026First week of August, 2026

 MAH AAC CET 2026 Allotment Process

-Candidates can find below the steps involved in MAH AAC CET 2026 seat allotment process.
+Candidates can find below the steps involved in the MAH AAC CET 2026 seat allotment process.

 • Registration: The students who clear the MAH AAC CET 2026 need to register online as per the schedule.